dannguyen24/interview-bot/docs/API_SPECIFICATION.md

 This document specifies the **exact data formats** and **WebSocket messages** between the frontend (Next.js) and backend (Python/FastAPI) for the Interview Bot application.

+**TypeScript Definitions**: All types are defined in `frontend/types/api.ts` for type safety and consistency.

 ## 🔌 WebSocket Connection

 ### **Connection Details**